Methodology

 Pay breakdown

-Annual estimates are converted into hourly, weekly, and monthly estimates using a full-time schedule of 2,080 hours per year.
-Take-home estimates use a simplified federal tax assumption plus the stored state income tax rate.
+On model-based pages, annual estimates are converted into hourly, weekly, and monthly estimates using 2,080 hours per year.
+On RN pages, the mean annual and hourly wages come from BLS; weekly and monthly values are simple conversions for comparison.
+Take-home estimates use a simplified federal tax assumption plus the stored state income tax rate and are never presented as BLS data.

 External context

-For official occupational wage statistics, review the BLS Occupational Employment and Wage Statistics.
+For official occupational wage statistics, review the BLS Occupational Employment and Wage Statistics tables.

 Limitations